OWASP/www-project-ai-security-and-privacy-guide/owaspaiexchange.md

    Links to standards:
   * TODOGROUP: Mentioned anywhere in our scope? (maybe in privacy standards?)

+* UNWANTEDBIASTESTING.
+By doing test runs of the model to measure unwanted bias, unwanted behaviour can be detected.
+The details of bias detection fall outside the scope of this document.
 --------------------------------------
 --------------------------------------
 # 2. THREATS THROUGH USE